bsgriggs/mendix-advanced-date-picker/README.md

 1. Add the widget inside a date view
 2. Configure the Date Format (Date, Month, Quarter, Year, Time, Date and Time, or Custom)
-3. Determine if you want the user to set a single date or multiple (aka range) dates
+3. Determine if you want the user to set a single date or range of dates
 4. Select the attribute you want the user to set
 5. Run the Project and customize